101arrowz/parcel-plugin-precache-manifest/README.md

-# parcel-plugin-pwa-manifest
+# parcel-plugin-precache-manifest
-A simple Parcel plugin that generates a PWA manifest that can be imported by service workers
+A simple Parcel plugin that generates a precache manifest that can be imported by service workers

 ## Usage